alexaoliveira2000/nonogram/readme.md

 ### Level 1 - Grid Squares as Values
 Initially, we can easily see that each square of the grid is essentialy a boolean value (especially if we're into programming).
 In this algorithm, I arbitrarily assign 1 as "painted" square, and 0 as an "unpainted" square.
 Some algorithms go even deeper, giving a third value in case we are sure that that square will not be painted in the future (typically represented with a cross by players).

-A solution, with this level of abstraction, is a matrix of 1's and 0's which respect the given rows and columns sequences.
+A solution, with this level of abstraction, is a matrix of 1's and 0's which respect the clues sequences.
 This type of abstraction isn't anything out of this world, especially because this is the main way programmers save this type of data.

 ![matrix](https://github.com/alexaoliveira2000/nonogram/assets/77057098/03235812-41c5-4828-97cf-19105d5c0cd6)

 ### Level 2 - Work with Base 10
 If we think of each row/column as a list of binary numbers, that list corresponds to a decimal number.
 This means that instead of having a matrix of NxM size, we can just have a list of N+M size with decimal numbers.
-The state of the algorithm (the current grid) is then given by this list of decimal numbers, instead of a binary matrix.
+The state of the algorithm (the current grid) is therefore given by this list of decimal numbers, instead of a binary matrix.

 ![binary_to_decimal](https://github.com/alexaoliveira2000/nonogram/assets/77057098/d51d8a39-a848-494f-b9e9-753c553c7ca3)